Seven things you never knew about the economy of Wales.

 The success of the North Wales economy is key to the success of Wales, with Welsh Secretary Stephen Crabb observing: “When the North Wales economy is doing well, Wales is doing well.”

-The aim is for a variety of dynamic and creative firms in North Wales to be given the chance to flourish, with inward investment described recently as being “very very good for Wales,” by Mr. Crabb.
+The aim is for a variety of dynamic and creative firms in North Wales to be given a chance to flourish, with inward investment described recently as being “very very good for Wales,” by Mr Crabb.

 #5 Beer At Your Desk’ Startup Comes to Wales

-Welsh digital entrepreneur, Tim Morgan, launched a new startup recently called DeskBeers, which delivers the finest craft beers to offices on a Friday afternoon, rewarding staff for an excellent week at work.
+Welsh digital entrepreneur, Tim Morgan, launched a new startup recently called DeskBeers, which delivers the most excellent craft beers to offices on a Friday afternoon, rewarding staff for a great week at work.